terrier-org/pyterrier/docs/modules/experiments.rst

         names=["TF_IDF", "BM25"]
     )

-This produces tables that are more easily interpretable.
+This produces dataframes that are more easily interpretable.

 .. include:: ../_includes/experiment-names.rst